-- Impairment review of port asset (same as previous year); - Fraud risk in revenue recognition (same as previous year); - Going concern (same as previous year).
+- Impairment review of port assets (same as previous year) - Fraud risk in revenue recognition (same as previous year); - Going concern (same as previous year).

-Our auditor's report for the year ended 31 December 2020 included no key audit matters that have not also been reported as key audit matters in our current year's report.
+Our auditor's report for the year ended 31st December 2021 included no key audit matters that have not been reported as key audit matters in our current year's report.

-The audit was performed by the Group engagement team in the UK and included a full scope audit of the financial information of the trading entity in India, specific-scope audit on the financial information of the parent company in Guernsey and analytical procedures on the financial information of the intermediate holding company in Cyprus.
-Coverage of 99% of the Group's total assets, 100% of the Group's revenue and 100% of the Group's loss before tax was achieved through our full-scope and specific-scope audit procedures.
-There were no changes in the scope of the audit between years.
+The audit was performed by the group engagement team in the UK with a site visit to India during the audit and included a full scope audit of the financial information of the trading entity in India, specific-scope audit procedures on the financial information of the parent company in Guernsey and analytical procedures on the financial information of the intermediate holding company in Cyprus.
+There were no changes to the scope of the audit since the previous year.